Toolify

 Payment History

 A single missed payment in the last 12 months significantly hurts approval chances.
-Banks see missed payments as a strong signal of repayment risk.
 Zero missed payments is the cleanest signal you can give.

 7%